jolie/docs/glossary.md

 ## Behaviour

-A code block in Jolie.
-A behaviour can perform computation and communicate with other services by using primitives for sending and receiving messages.
+Code that can perform computation and communicate with other services by using primitives for sending and receiving messages.

-**Non userei il termine block che mi richiama una sottoporzione di programma** **FM: cosa useresti?
-Comunque e' corretto che il behaviour e' una porzione.
-Il programma intero si chiama appunto programma.
-Il behaviour della procedura `main` e' quello che definisce il comportamento del servizio.
-E' sempre un behaviour come gli altri (e.g., il codice delle altre procedure fatte con define).
-Ma siccome sta in quel posto speciale, e' quello che definisce il comportamento del servizio.
-Ho aggiunto questa spiegazione.
-**

-**CG: io toglierei proprio la frase "A code block in Jolie"**

 The behaviour contained in the `main` procedure of a service defines the logic that the service will execute.